kyberdrb/clean_pacman_cache_dir/README.md

    4. Build the regular expression pattern with the help of the `Architecture` class that accumulated all available versions from the previous loop.
    5. shorten the `filename` only to package filename and version by removing the trailing text with a regular expression, and save the result into a variable `packageNameAndVersion`
    6. separate the package filename and version by tokenizing the `packageNameAndVersion` by dash `-` delimiter into `tokens` vector through `token` string
-   7. initialize a text variables `packageName` and `packageVersion` to empty text
+   7. initialize a text variables `inferredPackageName` and `inferredPackageVersion` to empty text
    8. iterate `tokens`

            For each token
-               if the first character of the token is not a number append the token to the packageName
+               if the first character of the token is not a number append the token to the inferredPackageName
                    continue
-               append the token to the packageVersion
+               append the token to the inferredPackageVersion
-   9. remove the dash `-` at the end of `packageName` and `packageVersion`
+   9. remove the dash `-` at the end of `inferredPackageName` and `inferredPackageVersion`
-   10. Use the `packageName` to find the matching key in the `installedPackages` collection When the key is found (and thus the package is locally installed on the system), add a new entry to `packageVersionsWithTheirRelatedDownloadedFiles` using the `downloadedPackageVersion` a key
+   10. Use the `inferredPackageName` to find the matching key in the `installedPackages` collection When the key is found (and thus the package is locally installed on the system), add a new entry to `packageVersionsWithTheirRelatedDownloadedFiles` using the `downloadedPackageVersion` a key
    11. When the key is missing (`nullptr`) (and thus the package had been uninstalled from the system), add the `filename` to the collection `packageFilesDesignatedForDeletion`
 6. Iterate all entries in `packageFilesDesignatedForDeletion`